 Some farmers think of oysters as stones.
 But their complex reactions to stress can affect not only the health of their own animals, but also the health of other sea creatures, including humans.
 The negative consequences of stress on oysters extend to the risk of bacterial infection.
 While this problem has been well documented in farmed fish, the same problems can occur in shellfish.
 In the case of oysters, stress can also cause them to serve as reservoirs for harmful bacteria such as the Vibrio group.

-Because oysters are an important part of the marine ecosystem, minimizing exposure to pollution could improve their performance.
+Because oysters are an essential part of the marine ecosystem, minimizing exposure to pollution could improve their performance.
 Likewise, understanding how oysters respond to stress could help us predict how these animals will react to environmental changes.
-This review synthesises what is known about the oyster stress response pathways and suggests further research.
-It argues that oysters may have a unique ability to withstand high levels of stress because they carry so many copies of some of the same genes found in other animals.
+This review synthesizes what is known about the oyster stress response pathways and suggests further research.
+It argues that oysters may have a unique ability to withstand high stress levels because they carry so many copies of some of the same genes found in other animals.

-The first step in addressing this issue is to make sure that the oysters have enough water and oxygen.
-When exposed to low levels of oxygen, oysters invest most of their energy in their shells.
+The first step in addressing this issue is ensuring the oysters have enough water and oxygen.
+When exposed to low oxygen levels, oysters invest most of their energy in their shells.
 The result is a larger shell and less meaty shell.
 The effect of this stress will not be visible until the animals reach adulthood.
 But if the animal is kept under constant stress, it will begin to show symptoms of stress at the later stages of its life.

 Green leafy vegetables